kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_NOTES.md

 Dev server stability
 - The Vite dev server is configured to ignore changes to `.env`, `.env.*`, `vite.config.*`, `index.html`, and `post_process_status.lock` during `npm run dev`.
 This prevents rapid restart loops in CI/containers when external processes touch these files.
 - File system access is restricted (fs.strict) and chokidar ignore globs are applied via server.watch.ignored.
+Lockfiles and `node_modules` are also ignored.
+- Chokidar `awaitWriteFinish` is enabled to smooth out bursty writes and avoid thrashing.
 - Do not run any script that modifies `.env`, `vite.config.js`, or `index.html` while the dev server is running.

 Port/strictPort behavior and collision handling